-Enjoy Warrnambool's captivating position, nestled into the rising contour of Victoria's south-west coast amid green dairying country and overlooking the deep blue of the Southern Ocean.
-Breathe in the sea air with a stroll along the 5.7-kilometre Foreshore Promenade, then pause for breakfast with a view at the Pavilion Cafe and Bar.
+Marvel at Warrnambool's captivating position, nestled into the rising contour of Victoria's south-west coast amid green dairying country and overlooking the deep blue of the Southern Ocean.
+Breathe in the sea air with a stroll along the foreshore promenade, then pause for breakfast with a view at the Pavilion Cafe and Bar.

-Discover the seafaring history of Warrnambool and the rugged Shipwreck Coast with a visit to the award winning Flagstaff Hill Maritime Village.
+Discover the turbulent history of the Shipwreck Coast on a visit to the award winning Flagstaff Hill Maritime Village.
 Admire the historic lighthouses and see the infamous Loch Ard shipwreck of 1878 brought to life with a fascinating sound and laser show.

 A whale of a time